AutoML-Agent: A Multi-Agent LLM Framework for Full-Pipeline AutoML

 \textbf{Operation Agent}\,($\mathcal{A}_{o}$) is an LLM prompted for implementing the solution found by the Data and Model Agents that passes the Agent Manager's verification.
 The Operation Agent is responsible for writing effective code for actual runtime execution and recording the execution results for final verification before returning the model to the user.

-After we define all agents with their corresponding profiles as described above (see \S\ref{section:agent_profile_prompts} for detailed prompts), the $\mathcal{A}_{mgr}$ then assigns relevant tasks to each agent according to the user's input.
+After we define all agents with their corresponding profiles as described above (see \S\ref{section:agent_profile_prompts} for the complete prompts), the $\mathcal{A}_{mgr}$ then assigns relevant tasks to each agent according to the user's task descriptions.
 Note that we can implement $\mathcal{A}_{d}$ and $\mathcal{A}_{m}$ with more than one agent per task based on the degree of parallelism.